isomerpages/moe-necrg/_workshops-for-educators/Dialogue in the Dark Singapore/Workshops in the Dark.md

 ![](/images/workshops%20in%20the%20dark.jpg)
 Reflections after an activity in the dark

-> "When faced with common adversity, it brings either the best or the worst in us.
-Fortunately, our team fared well with care, humor and teamwork."
+> "We’ve learned to listen more to the team so that everyone can speak up and contribute.
+To build a high-performing team, it’s clear that trust amongst members is imperative."

-– Participant from ITE
+– Participant from CapitaLand